ncbi/TranNet/README.md

 * The TranNet method is implemented in python and the codes are available as [Python Code](code/TranNet.py) and [Jupyter Notebook module](code/TranNet.ipynb).

 #### Data sets for five cancers [Data](code)
+The following files proves the results for the analysis on BRCA, LUAD, LUSC, PRAD and LIHC cancer data.

 #### Results of the analysis on five cancer data sets [Result](result)
 The following files proves the results for the analysis on BRCA, LUAD, LUSC, PRAD and LIHC cancer data.